InanIrfan/Drop-And-Drag-/README.md

 # Drop-And-Drag-
-in this used html5 and css
+in this used html5, css and js.